alexliesenfeld/opencage/README.md

 ```
 ## Legal

-Please note that the OpenCage API and is property of OpenCage GmbH.
-Head over to https://opencagedata.com for more
+Please note that the OpenCage API is property of OpenCage GmbH.
-information.
+Head over to https://opencagedata.com for more information.

 ### License